-In preparing the accompanying financial statements, the Company has evaluated events and transactions for potential recognition or disclosure through July 13, 2015, the date the financial statements were available to be issued.
+In preparing the accompanying financial statements, the Company has evaluated events and transactions for potential recognition or disclosure through June 16, 2016, the date the financial statements were available to be issued.

-NOTE B - CASH AND CASH EQUIVALENTS
+NOTE B ó CASH AND CASH EQUIVALENTS

-Cash and cash equivalents as of December 31, 2014, were as follows:
+Cash and cash equivalents as of December 31, 2015 and 2014, were as follows:

-Cash on hand \$ -

-Cash in bank - checking / savings 75,581

-Cash portion of marketable securities 939

-Cash held by Baton Rouge Area Foundation 5,562
+2015 2014 Cash on hand \$ - \$ - Cash in bank ó checking / savings 115,989 75,581 Cash portion of marketable securities 939 939 Cash held by Baton Rouge Area Foundation 5,313 5,562 \$ 122,241 \$ 82,082

-\$ 82,082

-As of December 31, 2014, the Organization had funds held by Baton Rouge Area Foundation, a non-profit organization located in Baton Rouge, Louisiana, who allows nonprofit organizations to set up funds for their own benefit.
+As of December 31, 2015 and 2014, the Organization had funds held by Baton Rouge Area Foundation, a non-profit organization located in Baton Rouge, Louisiana, who allows nonprofit organizations to set up funds for their own benefit.
 Baton Rouge Area Foundation serves as a fiscal agent on behalf of the nonprofit organization for these funds.

-NOTE C - MARKETABLE SECURITIES
+NOTE C 6 MARKETABLE SECURITIES

 The Organization invests in equity mutual funds, equity securities, and corporate debt securities.
 Fair values for investments are determined by reference to quoted market values for similar investments, yield curves, and other relevant information.
-There were no changes in valuation techniques for the year ended December 31, 2014.
+There were no changes in valuation techniques for the years ended December 31, 2015 and 2014.
 The Organization recognizes transfers into and out of levels within the fair value hierarchy at the end of the reporting period.
-These were no transfers between levels in the year ended December 31, 2014.
+These were no transfers between levels in the years ended December 31, 2015 and 2014.

-NOTE C - MARKETABLE SECURITIES (continued)
+NOTE C ó MARKETABLE SECURITIES (continued)